gjheij/linescanning/doc/source/bash.rst

                     tex1.csv) so that a new line_pycortex.csv-file is created.
 Given that the original file is NOT deleted, I consider this a soft-overwrite mode.
 You can always manual- ly delete unwanted/unused files.
-    -n              prevent FreeView from opening while verifying the location.
+    -f              prevent FreeView from opening while verifying the location.
 ONLY do this if you already know the position.
 Generally only used for debugging purposes.
-    -s <subject>    subject ID as used throughout the pipeline without prefix (e.g., sub-001 > 001) -v <vertices>   manually specify two vertices to use instead of having the program look for it.
+    -s <subject>    subject ID as used throughout the pipeline without prefix (e.g., sub-001 > 001) -n <session>    session ID used to extract the correct pRF-parameters.
+Will combined with <deriva- tives>/prf/ses-<session>
+    -v <vertices>   manually specify two vertices to use instead of having the program look for it.
                     The format is important here and should always be: "<vertex in lh>,<vertex in rh>".
                     Always try to specify two vertices; doesn't matter too much if one is not relevant